knative/docs/docs/eventing/broker/config-br-defaults.md

 Now every Broker created in the cluster without the BrokerClass annotation will be using `YourBroker` as the Broker implementation.
-Note that you can always use a different implementation by explicity specifying the BrokerClass annotation when you create a Broker.
+Note that you can always use a different implementation by explicitly specifying the BrokerClass annotation when you create a Broker.

 ### Changing the default BrokerClass for namespaces

 As mentioned, you can also control the defaulting behaviour for some set of namespaces.
-So, if for example, you wanted to use YourBroker for all the other Brokers created, but wanted to use MTChannelBasedBroker for the following
+So, if for example, you wanted to use `YourBroker` for all the other Brokers created, but wanted to use `MTChannelBasedBroker` for the following
-namespaces: namespace1 and namespace2.
+namespaces: `namespace1` and `namespace2`.
 You would modify the config map like
 this:

 ```yaml